speechbrain/speechbrain/recipes/TIMIT/ASR/seq2seq_knowledge_distillation/README.md

 three parts: teacher model training, inference running on teacher models, student distillation.

 #### 1. Teacher model training
-Before doing distillation, we require finishing 10 teacher models training.
+Before doing distillation, we require finishing N teacher models training.
+Here, we propose to set N=10 as in the referenced paper.

 Please go to directory `teacher_models_training`.
 Models training could be done in parallel. using `experiment_teacher.py`.